 If you get the train over then you may prefer to drink in the centre until late on, in which case you're spoilt for choice.
-We have often gone to the Richard John Blackler just down from the station.
+We have been known to go to the Richard John Blackler just down from the station.
 However, it's notorious for bad service, so I would give it a miss.
 You'd be better off going to the Crown, which you pass on the way to the Richard John Blackler.
 It's a traditional pub which has a decent selection of beers and pub food at reasonable prices.
 More or less next door is the recently opened Lime Street Central, a Greene King pub.
 Also recommended are the Ship and Mitre, which has a vast selection of beers from both the UK and abroad, and the nearby Excelsior, which is very much like the Crown.
 From both of these it's a five minute walk to Moorfields station.
-Another option is the Globe.
-This a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
+Another option is the the Globe.
+This is a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
 Plus it's literally two minutes from Liverpool Central station.
 Other places you might want to try are Doctor Duncan's and the Poste House, both of which have a good range of beers and get decent reviews.
-Finally, Wetherspoons have recently opened a new outlet right next door to the station, the North Western.
+There's another Spoons right next door to the station, the North Western.
 It's got a similar feel to the Union Rooms.

 Goodison pub map